Resolve Next.js Hydration Mismatch Errors Complete Guide

 }

-// ✅ BEST: Format in UTC on both server and client
+// ✅ This is what I use now: UTC on both server and client

 export function PostDate({ date }: { date: Date }) {